Circles of Caring Adult Day Health is a unique day-use program that provides a safe, caring, and nurturing atmosphere for adults and elders.

 Along with social opportunities and program activities, our program also offers a daily exercise program for clients.
 The exercise programs are tailored to meet the needs of each individual.
 Balance and strength training are always a key component.
 Laughter is also modeled and encouraged!

 Through their dedication and willingness to give their best to the community in their younger years, the people who are now the clients of Circles of Caring Adult Day Services helped make the Palouse region a vibrant, life-giving, and wholesome place to live and work.

-As staff, volunteers and supporters of Circles of Caring Adult Day Services, we are pooling our talent to help our clients in order to give back to those individuals who have already given so much to our communities, and now need our help.
+As staff, volunteers and supporters of Circles of Caring Adult Day Health, we are pooling our talent to help our clients in order to give back to those individuals who have already given so much to our communities, and now need our help.